mehmetsagir/animate-css-clone/README.md

 # Vue.js - Animate.css Clone
 > By coming to the directory where the project is located.
-## To install dependencies.
+## To install dependencies
 ```
 npm install
 ```
-## To run the project.
+## To run the project
 ```
 npm run dev
 ```
-## Preparing the project for the production environment.
+## Preparing the project for the production environment
 ```
 npm run build
 ```